Hunrito/ghost888/readme.txt

 	war3.exe (rename the Warcraft III.exe to war3.exe)
 	Storm.dll
 	game.dll
-	ghost++ executable that was compiled in ent-ghost folder. some more things..
+	ghost++ (executable that was compiled in ent-ghost folder) ghost.cfg
+	default.cfg
+	some more things..

 I may create a cp command.